-2020 Race Reset?
+2020 race reset?
 Trump acceptance speech marks new phase, as GOP looks for convention bounce

 BIDEN'S POLICY AGENDA TAKES BACKSEAT AT DEMOCRATIC CONVENTION AS SPEAKERS HAMMER TRUMP ON CHARACTER

-As for the "radical protesters" mentioned, Republicans appear to believe Americans' distaste for the riots, and Democratic mayors and governors who they say have failed to stop them, can propel a late surge in the polls as election day nears.
+As for the "radical protesters" mentioned, Republicans appear to believe Americans' distaste for the riots, and Democratic mayors and governors who they say have failed to stop them, can propel a late surge in the polls as Election Day nears.

 Biden did in fact condemn the violence not just this week but also in May and early June.
-But Democrats nevertheless have to some extent hitched their political wagon to the anti-police brutality, anti-racism movement that in some cases has seen peaceful protests escalate into riots involving more militant anti-police, anarchist actors.
-ActBlue, an online platform for Democratic causes, saw its donations more than double over between May 28 and June 26, the first month of the unrest following the death of George Floyd in the custody of the Minneapolis Police Department.
+But Democrats nevertheless have to some extent hitched their political wagon to the anti-police-brutality, anti-racism movement that in some cases has seen peaceful protests escalate into riots involving more militant anti-police, anarchist actors.
+ActBlue, an online platform for Democratic causes, saw its donations more than double between May 28 and June 26, the first month of the unrest following the death of George Floyd in the custody of the Minneapolis Police Department.

 A number of Joe Biden staffers and vice-presidential nominee Kamala Harris even donated to and promoted a bail fund that was helping spring protesters in Minneapolis during the height of the Floyd riots.
-That bail fund later paid to free a twice-convicted rapist who was arrested again on sexual assault charges and an accused murderer, a fact the Trump campaign has been quick to call attention to.
+That bail fund later paid to free a twice-convicted rapist who was arrested again on sexual assault charges, and an accused murderer, a fact the Trump campaign has been quick to call attention to.

 AMID UNREST, BLACK LIVES MATTER AND OTHER SOCIAL JUSTICE GROUPS SEE FUNDRAISING WINDFALL